 - Preparation of patient leaflets

-Professor Robert Arnott is a member of the Patient Liaison Group and its deputy representative on the Council of the ACPGBI.
+Professor Robert Arnott is the Chair of the Patient Liaison Group and its representative on the Council of the ACPGBI.
 He has suffered from Crohn’s Disease since his teenage years in the 1960s and from that time onwards has undergone surgery twelve times.

 He has had an ileostomy for nearly forty years.
 He is a keen and experienced advocate of the rights and responsibilities of patients and is passionate about defending the NHS.
 A former senior manager in the NHS, he is now at the University of Oxford, where he teaches, mainly to medical students, the history of medicine and healthcare policy and researches into the history of disease.
 He is a trustee and Secretary of the Bowel Disease Research Foundation (BDRF) of the ACPGBI.

-Azmina Verjee is a member of the Patient Liaison Group and a trustee of the BDRF.
+Sue Blackwell is the newest member of the Patient Liaison Group and is also a trustee of the Breakaway Foundation, the only UK wide charity for children with bladder/bowel diversions/dysfunction.

-Jenny Pipe is a member of the Patient Liaison Group and an elected representative on the Executive Committee of IA, the Ileostomy and Internal Pouch Support Group.
+Jenny Pipe is a member of the Patient Liaison Group and a member of the IBD Sub-committee.
+She is a former member of the IA Executive.

 She took part in the ACPGBI/BDRF Delphi Patient Consultation Exercise and was privileged to be asked to join the ACPGBI Patient Liaison Group and represents the patient viewpoint on the Multidisciplinary Clinical Committee and the IBD Clinical Advisory Group.